 Finder is committed to editorial independence.
 While we receive compensation when you click links to partners, they do not influence our opinions or reviews.
 Learn how we make money.

 What are the best balance transfer credit card rates available today?

-Pay no interest for 15 months or more on debt you transfer to a new card.
+Pay no interest for 12 months or more on transferred debt.

-To find the best no-interest balance transfer deal you’re eligible for, you’ll want to weigh the debts you owe against what you can accomplish in the average promo period.
+To find the best no-interest balance transfer deal you’re eligible for, you’ll want to weigh the debts you owe against what you can pay off in the average promo period.

 What's in this guide?

 - Compare the best balance transfer credit card rates

 - Compare balance transfer cards with 15+ month intro APRs

 - How does an interest-free balance transfer work?